paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

 <a id="section-7431"></a>
 ## § 7431.
 Pay
-**(a) Elements of Pay.—** Pay of physicians, podiatrists, and dentists in the Veterans Health Administration shall consist of three elements as follows:
+**(a) Elements of Pay.—** Pay of physicians, podiatrists, optometrists, and dentists in the Veterans Health Administration shall consist of three elements as follows:

 (1) Base pay as provided for under subsection (b).